antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 If that is the case, the dataset breaks the assumption of constant cost per sample which might not yield the expected gain.

-In addition, the benefits get thinner because active learning requires a lot of computations.
+In addition, the benefits are minimized because active learning requires a lot of computations.
 Every time a new batch of data gets annotated a new training is started.
 This successive retraining on ever-growing datasets tends to increase drag costs.
-If not taken into account upfront, **the computational costs can eat all the savings or make it more expensive than traditional annotation methods**.
+If not considered upfront, **the computational costs can eat all the savings or make it more expensive than traditional annotation methods**.
 These computational costs are not reported in academic publications.

 On top of this, time is no longer a constraint. **The labeling industry scale vertically really well** by hiring thousands of workers all around the world.
-Suppose you retrain your model every 24h, querying enough data for a full day of work for hundreds of annotators represent a challenge for any active learning method.
+Suppose you retrain your model every 24h, querying enough data for a full day of work for hundreds of annotators represents a challenge for any active learning methods.
 As batches get bigger they bring less and less information per sample.

 Finally, **most of the costs induced by active learning are from implementation, experiment tracking, version control, automation, maintenance, etc**.